 Platforms: Switch, PS4, Xbox One, Windows, Linux, Macintosh OS, Android.

 Kynseed is a gorgeous little indie game that isn’t all that little; in a sense, it’s never-ending.
 Imagine a game like Stardew Valley where the years go by faster.
 You will still farm your fields, set up shops, have adventures, and gather supplies.
 However, in Kynseed, you can get married, have children, and then pass away.
 Or rather, pass into your children.
 Welcome to the world’s first reincarnation simulator!

 The game, developed by a team that previously worked on the Fable series, is inspired by British folklore.
 This mysterious sandbox world and its appealing retro graphics help differentiate the game from other Stardew Valley-like titles.
 There are ancient goddesses to seek favour from, dark faery tale creatures to do battle with, and outlandish illnesses to catch… and hopefully cure.

 This fantastical world, and the cross-generational storytelling, make for a unique experience that is not only similar to Stardew Valley, but offers something worthwhile on its own terms.

-Forager is a relatively new addition to the genre of idle games that is available on pretty much every platform.
-It is known for its quicker pace; making it perfect for jumping in and out of while you journey to and from work.
+Forager is a relatively new addition to idle games available on pretty much every platform.
+It is known for its quicker pace, making it perfect for jumping in and out while you journey to and from work.

 The art style is plenty adorable and recalls the original Pokemon games on the Nintendo Gameboy.
 You play as a spritely little character that approximates a pick-axe wielding marshmallow.